deejoe/hfoss-wiki/debian-bugfix-example-bsdgames-wtf.md

 might need to be added and committed to the repository, and what might need to be deleted.

-Once you have the newer files in place, commit your changes, then push them to GitHub.
+Once you have the newer files in place, add and commit your changes, then push them to GitHub.

 Navigate to GitHub, navigate through the `commit` portion of the web